 Staying ahead of market trends and identifying untapped opportunities is crucial to running a sustainable business.
 However, to be truly effective requires tapping into difficult-to-access...

-We’ll be looking at tools and tech which don’t have lengthy implementation times or sky-high costs.
-That being said, each example we’ve chosen has both feet in the future.
+We’ll be looking at tools and tech that don’t have lengthy implementation times or sky-high costs.

 Yes, there’s a place for implementing large-scale technology.
 But, in this blog, we’re keeping eCommerce tools simple.

 Launched in November 2022, ChatGPT is an artificial intelligence language processor.
-It can generate articles and short stories or even write jazz chord progressions and code in various languages.
-It’s also super intuitive, and accessible within your browser.
+It can generate articles and short stories or even code in various languages.
+It’s also super intuitive and accessible within your browser.

-When it comes to eCommerce AI tools, ChatGPT is a game changer and a technology that is already changing eCommerce.
+When it comes to eCommerce AI tools, ChatGPT-4 is a game changer and a technology that is already changing eCommerce.
 In fact, below is just a snippet of a reply from ChatGPT-4 when asked how it will benefit eCommerce:

-But, be careful.
-Sure, ChatGPT produces conversational, human-sounding content at the click of a button.
+ChatGPT is capable of producing conversational, human-sounding content at the click of a button.
 However, there are still gaps in its knowledge.

 You should fact-check and edit the content it produces.
 To get the most out of ChatGPT for eCommerce, use natural language, provide plenty of context, and be specific!

-Years ago, who would have thought social media would be used as a lucrative shopfront for your eCommerce business?
+Years ago, who’d have thought social media would be used as a lucrative shopfront for your eCommerce business?